The Relationships Australia Victoria (RAV) Training and Development Department delivers a range of specialist programs.

 We’re also currently establishing a new Working with Fathers Network for professionals and service providers in Moreland and Hume who work with fathers and families.
 You don’t need to have attended a meeting previously, and professionals and service providers working with fathers and families in local government areas outside of Hume and Moreland are also more than welcome to attend.

 *Please note that the Support for Fathers roadshow is currently on hold, due to the coronavirus (COVID-19) situation.
 Now more than ever is the time for dads, families and services to stay connected, so we’re putting together some free, online webinars which you’ll be able to access soon via Zoom.
-To receive updates, sign up for our mailing list by emailing us.
+To receive updates, sign up to our mailing list.

 You can also access and share our free resources for dads and families, and a toolkit for professionals from our Support for Fathers website.
 Stay safe, keep checking in with your loved ones, and look after yourselves – we look forward to connecting with you again soon.